 How Often are FICO Scores Updated?

 However, different institutions will update a credit bureau on different schedules.
-Whenever you take out a credit account of any kind, it’s important to understand how that product works and to know whether your payments are being reported to a credit bureau or not.
+Before you apply for a credit account of any kind, it’s important to understand how that product works and to know whether your payments are being reported to a credit bureau or not.

-FICO may be the most popular scoring model on the market, but it’s not the only way one on the market.
-VantageScore is an alternative scoring system launched in 2006 by the three major credit agencies.
+FICO may be the most popular scoring model on the market, but it’s not the only one.
+VantageScore is an alternative credit scoring model launched in 2006 by the three major credit agencies.
 Equifax, Experian, and TransUnion designed it to eliminate inconsistencies between the reports they generated.

 What is VantageScore 3.0?

-VantageScore 3.0 is an updated version of the original scoring system that arrived on the market in 2013.
+VantageScore 3.0 is an updated version of the original scoring model that arrived in the market in 2013.
 It came with sweeping changes that made it easier to generate scores for consumers with thin credit histories.

 The most recent update is VantageScore 4.0.
 Although it debuted in 2017, many financial institutions haven’t made the switch and are still using 3.0 to check scores.